pegahsalehi/Whisper-AFE-TalkingHeadsGen/README.md

 ## Audio Feature Extraction (AFE)

-You should specify the type of audio feature when training and testing framwork like: ER-Nerf and RAD-NeRF
+You should specify the type of audio feature when training and testing framework like: [ER-Nerf](https://github.com/Fictionarry/ER-NeRF) and [RAD-NeRF](https://github.com/ashawkey/RAD-NeRF)

 ### DeepSpeech